 PRESS AND PUBLICATION INQUIRIES

 Are you an agent or publishing representative interested in submitting a book for potential review?
-Please send an email directly to the editor, Stacy J. Platt, for further information on the most efficient mailing procedure to ensure your publication reaches her.
+Please send an email directly to the editor.

 Call for Essays, Art, Projects